-FOCUS REDEVELOPMENT ATTENTION ALONG THE "OLD TOWN" COMMERCIAL CORRIDOR
+2 FOCUS REDEVELOPMENT ATTENTION ALONG THE "OLD TOWN" COMMERCIAL CORRIDOR

 Redevelopment attention is focusing on the area from County Road 750 North to County Road 600 West along West Broadway (State Road 67).
 Several worthy projects have started the redevelopment of the corridor, but economic development incentives focused in this area could help to bring quality commercial development to the oldest area of the Town.
-In order to promote growth and redevelopment in the Old Town and Town Center area, the Town will use all tools available, including Tax Increment

-Financing and Tax Abatement where appropriate.
+Specifically, HVAC company Breedlove Dobbs is constructing a new facility on Railroad Street and the former Alice's Antiques on Broadway has been redeveloped and transformed into Studio: A Hair Salon.
+In order to promote growth and redevelopment in the Old Town and Town Center area, the Town will use all tools available, including Tax Increment Financing and Tax Abatement where appropriate.
 This may be partially accomplished by the Broadway TIF District.